 The Completing the Loop report is a standalone report, but it was created in conjunction with the Implementation Framework and is an Appendix to that document, along with the Permanent Financial Instrument Report and Development Strategy and Stewardship Plan.

 Appendix B

-The Permanent Financial Instrument Report outlines the plan for funding ongoing riverfront care & maintenance, including a recommendation for financial tools, policies and practices, and a detailed financial model to assist Riverlife in ensuring longevity and financial sustainability.
+the plan for funding ongoing riverfront care & maintenance, including a recommendation for financial tools, policies and practices, and a detailed financial model to assist Riverlife in ensuring longevity and financial sustainability.

 Appendix C